cabbibo/monash-leap-project/README.md

 monash-leap-project
 ===================

-A student project at Monash University involving the use of the Leap Motion to explore Twitter content.
+A student project involving the use of the Leap Motion to explore Twitter content.

+This project was developed as part of the Monash University, Faculty of Information Technology Unit: FIT2044 - Advanced Project.

+The project team consisted of:
+Nicholas Smith
+Tyson Jones
+Keren Burshtein
+Jon McCormack (supervisor)

 You can run a functional version of the application here, provided the server is active: http://fit-stu15-v01.infotech.monash.edu.au/~tjon14/graphing/graph.html